clauraliu/myrepo/datascience/GettingandCleaningData/README.md

 Column 2 of "activity_labels" contains the activity names

-4. Generage the subset that contains only mean and standard deviation columns, keep the last two columns: Subject and Activity
+4.Generage the subset that contains only mean and standard deviation columns, keep the last two columns: Subject and Activity

 >len<-length(data)

 >subdata<-subset(data,select=c(grep("mean|std",as.vector(features$V2)),len-1,len))

-5. Improve the variable labels
+5.Improve the variable labels

 (1) replace "-" with "_"